bitfwdcommunity/Blockathon/README.md

 A registration process will give you the necessary tools to manage your attendees and understand the scope of your event--as well as give your participants the feeling of organization around the whole process.

-The 'stack' that has worked well for us has been:
+The bitfwd 'stack' that has worked well for us has been:
 * Creating a Facebook event with the description - This is for awareness
 * Creating an Eventbrite ticket or Google Form link for registration and detail collection
 * Send an information pack 1 week before the event to all the registrants